Dickerson Weather Station

 Why do we collect weather data?

-The hourly wind and temperature data are periodically used for Air Quality Dispersion Modeling work for the Resource Recovery Facility permit applications, as well as ambient monitoring and health risk studies associated with this facility.
+The hourly wind and temperature data are periodically used for Air Quality Dispersion Modeling work for the Resource Recovery Facility, as well as ambient monitoring and health risk studies associated with this facility.
 The air quality modeling results identify the locations of maximum impacts from Resource Recovery Facility stack emissions.

 The 15-minute and hourly wind data help us investigate residents' reports of odors possibly coming from the Composting or Resource Recovery Facility.